Glassix/js-examples/whatsapp-bulk-sender/README.md

    - **Glassix Subdomain** - e.g. `yourteam` from `https://yourteam.glassix.com`
    - **Sender Number** - WhatsApp number connected to Glassix
    - **WhatsApp Template Text** - Approved WhatsApp template text
-   - **File URLs** - Comma separated URLs where your header media is hosted
+   - **(Optional) File URLs** - Comma separated URLs where your header media is hosted, if your template contains header media
 4. Download the provided template or create a CSV file with a `to` column and recipient numbers in the following format: 12065551234
 5. Upload your CSV containing recipient phone numbers
 6. Click **Send Messages**